laibashfaq/ecommerce-frontend-design/README.md

 # 🛍️ E-Commerce Website – Week 1,Week 2 & Week 3

 ## 📌 Overview
-This project is part of the frontend development practice series, where we replicate a given **Figma design** into a fully responsive and pixel-perfect website using **HTML & CSS**.
+This project is part of the frontend development internship series @ DevelopersHub Corporation, where we replicate a given **Figma design** into a fully responsive and pixel-perfect website using **HTML & CSS**.
 The focus is on understanding the design system, creating reusable components, and implementing accurate layouts for desktop screens.

 ---